bharathjain1/DSA/README.md

 # DSA
-This repository will consist all the dsa concepts in c++.
+This repository will consist all the dsa concepts.